AntoineRuzy/4D-image-processing-bundle/README.md

 # Encyclopedia of 4D/3D images processing - UNDER CONSTRUCTION
-Welcome to the encyclopedia of Python helper scripts for processing 3D and 4D images!
+Welcome to the encyclopedia of helper scripts for processing 2D, 3D and 4D images.

 ## 💡 Background
 The idea is to create a shared repository for the community to share helper scripts of recurrent tasks in images processing.
 Viva open source!